whitneyburton/portfolios/students/1711-front/theresa-marquis/20180111-Theresa-Marquis-M1.md

 This project is a bookmarking application for websites.
 Users can create bookmarks with a title and a link, and delete them.
 They are not stored.
 This was a paired project with Edgar Munoz.
 The project is written with vanilla JS.

 Improve:
-Error messaging - more direct instructions for avoiding the error Knock the red down on your clear read buttons, fix spacing between inputs Hard to read the read bookmarks text on the screen
+- Error messaging - more direct instructions for avoiding the error
+- Knock the red down on your clear read buttons, fix spacing between inputs
+- Hard to read the read bookmarks text on the screen
-Use the HTML style conventions.
+- Use the HTML style conventions.
-Add labels to inputs.
+- Add labels to inputs.
-Use ems or rms for fonts
+- Use ems or rms for fonts
-Use box-sizing: border-box
+- Use box-sizing: border-box
-Avoid IDs as CSS selectors
+- Avoid IDs as CSS selectors
-Need better names for JS objects
+- Need better names for JS objects
-Be descriptive in gitHub comments
+- Be descriptive in gitHub comments

-Functional Expectations - Proficient
+- Functional Expectations - Proficient
-COMP RECREATION / DESIGN - Advanced Beginner & Proficient
+- COMP RECREATION / DESIGN - Advanced Beginner & Proficient
-HTML - Advanced Beginner
+- HTML - Advanced Beginner
-CSS - Advanced Beginner
+- CSS - Advanced Beginner
-JS/jQuery - Advanced Beginner & Proficient
+- JS/jQuery - Advanced Beginner & Proficient
-GIT & GITHUB - Advanced Beginner & Proficient
+- GIT & GITHUB - Advanced Beginner & Proficient
-Pairing/Collaboration - Proficient
+- Pairing/Collaboration - Proficient

-Partner expressed appreciation for: researching and implementing regex, technical skill with js, optimism and encouragement, scheduling resources, good collaboration skills, github practice.
+Partner expressed appreciation for: researching and implementing regex, technical skill with js, optimism and encouragement, scheduling resources, good collaboration skills, and github practice.

 #### IdeaBox